In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 Tip #3 – Keep in mind, whatever you’ve posted as ‘public’ on your personal Facebook profile page can be seen by people who are interested in buying your items.

-Tip #4 – I’ve found that people from many miles away will sometimes chime in and ask if the item is still available.
+Tip #4 – I’ve found that people from many miles away will sometimes ask if the item is still available.

-Personally, if I think they’re too far away and it wouldn’t be worth their while to travel to my town to pick up a low-value and low-priced item, then I just won’t respond to their questions (because once you start the conversation, it could go on for awhile and it’s just not worth your time).
+Personally, with low-value low-priced items… if I think they’re too far away and it wouldn’t be worth their while to travel to my town, then I just won’t respond to their questions.
+(Because once you start the conversation, it could go on for awhile and it’s just not worth your time.)
+Most want you to SHIP the item to them!
+For me, the convenience of using FB Marketplace is to sell items quickly and easily without having to ship things.

-In order to avoid getting into a round of back & forth messages with someone, I’ve found that the best option is simply to not reply at all.
+So, in order to avoid getting into a round of back & forth messages with someone about it, I’ve found that the best option is simply to not reply at all.
 That way, they will generally assume the item has been sold and you simply forgot to mark it as sold.

 As long as you have notifications turned on, Facebook will notify you every time someone comments or inquires about your item — whether they did so via a group page or via FB Marketplace.